We’re back! After taking a break, from June 4–7 at ‘transport logistic’ in Munich, DHL demonstrated why it is the world’s leading logistics company.

-Among other features, DHL will be showcasing:
+Among other features, DHL presented:

 - its expertise in tailored solutions for the automotive, chemical, consumer goods, energy, manufacturing and engineering, life sciences & healthcare, retail, technology and public sectors.

 - how it is driving digitalization to benefit its customers.

 - the innovations it uses today

 - how it implements climate protection and e-mobility in the logistics sector.